Competitive identity: Your hidden lever in a transition

 Professor of Leadership and Organization at IMD

 Ben Bryant is a is a highly skilled educator, executive team coach, and speaker.
-He is Professor of Leadership and Organization at IMD in Lausanne and Director of the IMD CEO Learning Center and the Transformational Leader program.
-He holds the Kristian Gerhard Jebsen Chair for Responsible Leadership.
+He is Professor of Leadership and Organization at IMD in Lausanne and Director of the Transformational Leader program and the Leading for High Impact Singapore program.
+He was previously the Kristian Gerhard Jebsen Chair for Responsible Leadership.